actualbudget/docs/docs/experimental/oauth-auth.md

         },
         "client_id": "client_id given by the provider",
         "client_secret": "client_secret given by the provider",
-        "server_hostname": "your Actual Server URL (so the provider redirects you to this)" }
+        "server_hostname": "your Actual Server URL (so the provider redirects you to this)", "authMethod": "openid" // or "oauth2"
+    }
 ```

 :::tip
-To use GitHub as an identity provider can only be achieved with configuration files or environment variables.
+To use GitHub as an identity provider can only be achieved with configuration files using `"authMethod": "oauth2"`.
 :::

 ### Configuration Using Environment Variables